kubedb/docs/docs/guides/percona-xtradb/concepts/opsrequest/index.md

 ## What is PerconaXtraDBOpsRequest

 `PerconaXtraDBOpsRequest` is a Kubernetes `Custom Resource Definitions` (CRD).
-It provides a declarative configuration for [PerconaXtraDB](https://docs.percona.com/percona-xtradb-cluster/8.0//) administrative operations like database version upgrading, horizontal scaling, vertical scaling etc. in a Kubernetes native way.
+It provides a declarative configuration for [PerconaXtraDB](https://docs.percona.com/percona-xtradb-cluster/8.0//) administrative operations like database version updating, horizontal scaling, vertical scaling etc. in a Kubernetes native way.

 ## PerconaXtraDBOpsRequest CRD Specifications